Porto Flip

 The Porto Flip is a delicious after-dinner drink.
-It is a frothy and rich three-ingredient cocktail commonly served with freshly grated nutmeg on top.
+It is a silky, rich three-ingredient cocktail commonly served with freshly grated nutmeg on top.

 Porto Flip cocktail